-- FDA Risk Evaluation and Mitigation Strategy (REMS) for Extended-Release and Long-Acting Opioids: This FDA information page includes links to the ER/LA Opioid Analgesic REMS blueprint, Q&A, news release, and other resources.
+- Risk Evaluation and Mitigation Strategy (REMS) for Opioid Analgesics: This FDA information page includes links to the OA REMS blueprint, news release, and other resources.

 - MEMS 2.0 Summary: This MedBiquitous Webpage features links to resources, including the MEMS Implementation Guidelines for the REMS CE Data Exchange.

 - REMS Technical Resources: This page provides resources on submitting de-identified learner data for Opioid Analgesic REMS via tab-delimited batch template, XML batch template, and web services.